Quantalabs/blog.rvind.dev/content/riemann.md

 +++

 > **Prerequisites**\
-> Knowledge of music theory might help, but is not required at all.
-However, this post uses group theory and set theory, so familiarizing yourself with those fields is encouraged before reading this piece.
+> This post uses group theory and set theory, so familiarizing yourself with those fields is encouraged before reading this piece.
+Additionally, I try to explain some basic music theory, but prior knowledge of western music theory will help tremendously in understanding this.
+[This video](https://youtu.be/XOT5-umjiHg?t=60) seems to cover most of what you need to know.

 ## Introduction